Cheap (Or Free) Mulch Options For The Garden

 My County Services Had Free Wood Mulch Options

-When we lived in a Dallas suburb the city had a location where residents could come pick up mulch and wood chips for free.
+Many cities have a location where residents can come pick up mulch and wood chips for free.

 Offering free wood mulch is beneficial to the city not to have to haul that botanical matter to the landfill.
 And it’s also obviously beneficial to the residents to be able to use that material.